 Poet Richard Outram (1930-2005) has been quietly lauded as a major figure in 20th-century English-Canadian literature.
 Yet in his lifetime, despite international attention, he received only minor recognition from Canada’s literary establishment.
 This volume presents the first posthumous panorama of Outram’s work and achievement.

-With contributions from Brian Bartlett, Michael Carbert, Robert Denham, Jeffery Donaldson, Steven Heighton, Amanda Jernigan, Eric Ormsby, Peter Sanger, and Zachariah Wells.
-Includes an introduction, essay, bibliography and brief biography from the editor.
+With contributions from Brian Bartlett, Michael Carbert, Robert Denham, Jeffery Donaldson, Steven Heighton, Amanda Jernigan (Luke Hathaway), Eric Ormsby, Peter Sanger, and Zachariah Wells.
+Includes an introduction, essays and a poem, as well as a bibliography and brief biography from the editor.

 Essential Writers series, Volume #28.

 “This little book is an important signpost in the development of work around an important poet.” — Northern Poetry Review